rdkcentral/mock-firebolt/docs/MFScope.md

     - It takes two parameter:
         - key: The key to delete
         - scope: The scope of the deletion
-    - Similarly to "set()" this will default to the current user's scratch space unless another scratch space is defined in "scope
+    - Similarly to "set()" this will default to the current user's scratch space unless another scratch space is defined in "scope"

 # Example